samloh84/terraform-aws-bastion-centos/README.md

 # Terraform AWS Bastion - Centos

-Terraform module for creating an Autoscaling group to create a CentOS Bastion on AWS.
+Terraform module for creating an autoscaling group of CentOS Bastion hosts on AWS.

 ## Usage